aliothe/node-native-simple/README.md

 ========
 # Windows
 * Works with visual studio express 2013 and node js v0.10.29
-* Note regarding note, it does NOT work with node v0.12.x - I will fix this once node is build with a better version of v8
+* Note regarding note.
+  If you are using node v0.12.x then please check out the branch node-0.12.x ( changes due to v8 changing quite a bit)
 * You still need to have python, [windows-python-v2.7.3], installed
 * You should also install jasmine-node globally ( IE npm install jasmine-node)